London Marriott Hotel Canary Wharf: Incidents

 In 2006, the hotel gained notoriety when ten Tottenham Hotspur F.C. players suddenly fell ill hours before a crucial Premier League match that was to determine whether the club could secure the lucrative fourth Champions League place.
 It was initially assumed that they had acquired food poisoning from lasagne consumed at the Marriott in Canary Wharf and which had been "prepared by Marriott chefs to the specifications of the team’s diet and nutrition expert".
 The hotel's general manager Paul Downing confirmed to the press that "Tottenham ate in a private function room.
 We provided them with a buffet.
 Our chefs and catering staff liaised with them over what was on the set menu."
-With Spurs manager Martin Jol claiming some of his players were still vomiting in the dressing room minutes before the game, an off-colour Spurs would go on to lose 2-1 to Arsenal F.C., thereby missing out on a funding boost of at least £10 million from a spot in European football's top club competition.
+With Spurs manager Martin Jol claiming some of his players were still vomiting in the dressing room minutes before the game, an off-colour Spurs would go on to lose 2-1 to West Ham United F.C., thereby missing out on a funding boost of at least £10 million from a spot in European football's top club competition.
 The team had asked for postponement of the game by a day and then by three hours, but both requests were reportedly refused by Premier League authorities.
 The sick players were Michael Dawson, Michael Carrick, Edgar Davids, Robbie Keane, Radek Cerny, Calum Davenport, Teemu Tainio, Aaron Lennon, Lee Barnard and Tom Huddlestone, all of whom bar Huddlestone and Cerny had some involvement in the game.
 The resulting 'lasagne-gate' involved 20 uniformed police officers, plain clothes police and scientific officers arriving on the premises.
 The suspected dish and blood and urine samples were sent for microbiological testing at independent government laboratories.
 While the club did not apportion blame with test results pending, their spokesperson said they were not ruling out "foul play" and media reports at the time had suggested Spurs were planning a £10m compensation claim against the hotel and the Premier League.
 The Premier League authorities also refused a re-play.
 Ultimately, the lab results showed that the Spurs players had come down with a form of viral gastroenteritis, commonly known as winter vomiting disease, which led to diarrhoea and projectile vomiting at five in the morning of the game against arch-rivals Arsenal.
 Despite the extensive negative publicity, the hotel did not seek damages or take any legal action.
 The club refused to return to the hotel the following year, but rekindled their relationship after the controversial replacement of Martin Jol with Juande Ramos.